KabirKhan1512/DE-Practice-Sprint/README.md

 ## 🎯 Learning Philosophy

-> “Data Engineering is not just about moving data.
+> "Data Engineering is not just about moving data.
-> It’s about **designing trust, scalability, and insight into every dataset**.”
+> It's about **designing trust, scalability, and insight into every dataset**."

 This repo follows these principles:
-- **Learn by doing** — every week ends in a small project.
+- **Learn by doing** — every week ends in a small project
-- **Understand the why** — every concept has a theory note.
+- **Understand the why** — every concept has a theory note
-- **Build for production** — even exercises use real-world patterns.
+- **Build for production** — even exercises use real-world patterns

 ---

 ## 🧭 Future Additions

 - Spark & PySpark for distributed transformations
 - Kafka for real-time pipelines
 - Data quality frameworks (Great Expectations, Soda)
 - Cloud-native DataOps deployment (Terraform + AWS + Snowflake)

 ---